 Released in 2000 by Hoefler and Frere-Jones, this clean and modern sans serif typeface was inspired by the lettering found on the architecture of New York City, and has become one of the most popular fonts for designers over the last 13 years.

-Created by Paul Renner in the 1920s, this font is a favourite for architects with its classic modern design.
+Created by Paul Renner in the 1920s, this font is a favorite for architects with its classic modern design.
 Similar to Din 1451 this is inspired by Bauhaus techniques, and uses straight lines and curves that provide balance when used in short paragraph grouping.

 It’s best however to avoid using this for long text, as it can it certain circumstances appear over powering and visually distracting.